 Also, do not forget to run ‘VACUUM‘ manually periodically.
 ‘Vacuuming’ cleans up stale or temporary data, but please keep in mind that it is heavy on both CPU and disk usage.

-Of course, you don’t have to do any of this if you use one of our Odoo VPS Hosting services, in which case you can simply ask our expert Linux admins to speed up Odoo for you.
+Of course, you don’t have to speed up Odoo, if you use one of our Odoo VPS Hosting services, in which case you can simply ask our expert Linux admins to speed up Odoo for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post please share it with your friends on the social networks using the sharing buttons or simply leave a reply below.
+If you liked this post, on how to speed up Odoo, please share it with your friends on the social networks using the sharing buttons or simply leave a reply below.
 Thanks.